dbrekalo/type-factory/README.md

 ```
 ---

-### Setting defaults
+### Setting option defaults
 Default options can be set when defining type.
 Defaults will be merged with options provided to constructor.
-Sometimes it is convienent to list all parameters your type depends on:
+Sometimes it is convenient to list all parameters your type depends on:

 ```js
 var Musician = Person.extend({